mahmoudsultan/insurec/README.md

 ## Notes

-- Based on time, I had to skip testing a few components and paths, you'll find that tests are mostly covering happy paths only.
+- This is a POC so I skiped testing a few components and paths, you'll find that tests are mostly covering happy paths only.

-- Unlike Spotify API, this API may return a 500 if a case was not handled well.
-I had to tradeoff some resilience for faster submission.
+- And Unlike Spotify API, this API may return a 500 if a case was not handled well.
+I had to tradeoff some resilience for faster POC.

 - For Fetching Recommendation I've had to use a raw query because as of now Prisma does not support `@>` Psql operator.